 It is the applicant's responsibility to ensure that the application is complete by the deadline to assure full consideration.
 Applications in the received status of GraduateCAS will not be reviewed.
 Acceptance into the MARB graduate program is competitive and based on consideration of all application materials.
 Relevant life experiences may also provide a substantial basis for consideration.
 A campus visit with personal interviews involving prospective faculty advisors is highly recommended.
 Limited funding for campus visits is usually available.
-Please contact your prospective advisor or Ms. Liz Musgrove (liz.musgrove@tamug.edu)
+Please contact your prospective advisor or gradstudies@tamug.edu.